 Sometimes you know you need a particular television programme, or a newspaper article.
 Many search tools will allow you to search for those specific things, e.g. Box of Broadcasts for television programmes.

 Google has a version that will search for academic research.
 This is a very familiar set-up that will help you find academic resources.
 Remember though that the majority of books and journals are paid-for services and ILS has paid for you to be able to access those in our collection.
 To ensure that you can get in to our books and journals without payment requests, choose 'York St John' in Settings -> Library Links.

 This TED talk explains some of the reasons why it is important to use different sources and search tools.
 If we stick to our usual sources, we are in danger of missing alternative views and evidence.

-Search Success is based on SMILE by Imperial College, Loughborough University and the University of Worcester, modified by Information Learning Services at York St John University.
+Search Success is based on SMILE by Imperial College, Loughborough University and the University of Worcester, modified by Information Learning & Estates at York St John University.
 It is licensed under a Creative Commons Attribution 4.0 International License.